Turkey deploys surveillance drone in northern Cyprus

 Earlier, Turkish Cypriot Prime Minister Ersin Tatar said there was an “urgent need" to address the security concerns of Turkey and the Turkish Cypriots in the eastern Mediterranean.

+Cyprus Defense Minister Savvas Angelides called the move an “additional factor contributing to instability" in the region, hurting efforts aimed at reunifying the country.

-Turkey's foreign minister.
-Mevlut Cavusoglu, said last week that Ankara could use its military forces to halt gas drilling in waters off Cyprus that it claims as its own.
+Turkish Foreign Minister Mevlut Cavusoglu said last week that Ankara could use its military forces to halt gas drilling in waters off Cyprus that it claims as its own.

 Cavusoglu said Turkey “has the right to prevent” any unauthorized drilling in waters that it says fall within its own continental shelf.